 Depending on your level of commitment and the amount of time you’d like to spend monitoring your money, your time horizon could vary considerably.

-Let’s take an in-depth look into the differences between two types of trading that exist on the lower end of the time horizon spectrum, from a matter of hours to just days.
+Let's take an in-depth look into the differences between the two types of trading that exist on the lower end of the time horizon spectrum, from a matter of hours to just days.

 Compare Day Trading vs. Swing Trading